 1. Sign up for MaxCDN.
-My 25% off coupon + 2 free months for annual billing = $90/year.
-Now use the instructions below or watch my Youtube video.
+My 25% off coupon + 2 free months for annual billing = $90/year, or do a free trial.
+Use the steps below or watch my video.
 MaxCDN also has their own tutorial.

 2. Once signed up, go to your MaxCDN dashboard and go to Zones → Create Pull Zone:

 5. Still in MaxCDN, go to the “Account” tab and go to API → View All → Create Application:

 - Name/description should be your sitename

 - Application URL and Callback URL should be empty

 6. After creating an API, leave that window open too.
 So now you should have your pull zone info and API info (step 4 and 5) open in 2 tabs, which is the info we need for W3 Total Cache: